University of Dhaka: Faculty of Business Studies

-The Faculty of Business Studies (FBS) was established in 1970 as a Faculty of Commerce.
-It started the journey with two departments- the Department of Accounting and the Department of Management.
-Two more departments were created in 1974 and the authority introduced the semester system from the 1977–1978 session.
-The names of B.Com and M.Com degrees were changed to BBA and MBA respectively during the 1994–95 sessions.
-Following its re-branding as Faculty of Business Studies, four other departments were added to this Faculty over the course of next thirteen years.
+The Faculty of Business Studies (FBS) was established in 1970 as the Faculty of Commerce.
+It began its journey with two departments: the Department of Accounting and the Department of Management.
+Two more departments were created in 1974, and the authority introduced the semester system from the 1977–1978 session.
+The names of the B.Com and M.Com degrees were changed to BBA and MBA, respectively, during the 1994–1995 session.
+Following its rebranding as the Faculty of Business Studies, four other departments were added to this faculty over the course of the next 13 years.
 In 1995, the Faculty of Commerce took its current name and became the Faculty of Business Studies.

 Muhammad Abdul Moyeen became the acting dean of the Faculty of Business Studies in May 2020.

-Currently, there are nearly 153 teachers, 10 officers, 58 employees, and nearly 6100 students under the faculty and the departments are as follows.
+Currently, there are nearly 153 teachers, 10 officers, 58 employees, and nearly 6,100 students under the faculty.
+The departments are as follows: